Weekly Planner Template

 Task information.
 This provides users with additional information about what the task involves.
 With Miro, you can add files, comments, and other visual notes directly into the schedule.

 Priority level.
-Having a low, medium, and high priority system allows you to focus on the most important work.
+A low, medium, and high-priority system allows you to focus on the most important work.

 Assignee.
 If you’re using a shared weekly template, it helps to see who has been assigned certain tasks.